MohammedALREAI/assessment/README.md

 ```
 - will see the shape of projects and the data in  the  db.json file and the server will run on port 3001

-for  the frontend to run
+for  the front to run
 ```json
 npm run dev
 ```